jorgecarleitao/arrow2/guide/src/low_level.md

 arrow uses individual bits to represent a boolean, as opposed to the usual byte that `bool` holds.
 Besides the 8x compression, this makes the validity particularly useful for [AVX512](https://en.wikipedia.org/wiki/AVX-512) masks.
-The disadvantage is that an arrows' bitmap is not represented as a Rust slice, as Rust slices use pointer arithmetics, whose smallest size is a byte.
+One tradeoff is that an arrows' bitmap is not represented as a Rust slice, as Rust slices use pointer arithmetics, whose smallest unit is a byte.

 Arrow2 has two containers for bitmaps: `Bitmap` (immutable and sharable) and `MutableBitmap` (mutable):

 ```rust
 use arrow2::bitmap::Bitmap;